Woodworking jigs, if you start looking for them, you will notice that there are so many of them.

 (power)Tools I used for these woodworking jigs

-Jig 1 | Table Saw Depth Gauge
+Jig #1 | Table Saw Depth Gauge

-This woodworking jig is so simple but ingenious.
+It is so simple but ingenious.

 To make it even easier for me, I placed the measurements on the block.
 This makes it more visible and ensures faster work.

 Handy, isn’t it?

-Jig 2 | Right Angle Clamping Jig
+Jig #2 | Right Angle Clamping Jig

-You may recognize this.
+You may recognize this:

-This is a thing of the past with these handy angle clamping jigs.
+Well, this is a thing of the past with these handy angle clamping jigs.

 All you need to do is to clamp them with spring clamps or one hand clamps in the provided openings.

 Jig #3 | Frame Clamps

 For the frame clamps, I used the wood I had left over when making the right angle clamping jig.